A Dynamical Approach to the Exterior Geometry of a Perfect Fluid as a Relativistic Star: Abstract

 \section{Abstract}

 In this article, we assume that a cold charged perfect fluid is constructing a spherical relativistic star.
-Our purpose is the investigation of the dynamical properties of its exterior geometry, through simulating the geodesic motion of a charged test particle, while moving on the star.\\\\\\ \it{key words}: astrophysics, relativistic stars, geodesics.
+Our purpose is the investigation of the dynamical properties of its exterior geometry, through simulating the geodesic motion of a charged test particle, while moving on the star.